 Finding the best live chat software in a crowded marketplace can be tricky.
 Fortunately, this just means there’s bound to be an option that fits perfectly with your business model.

-However, to convert those visitors into buyers, you need to be able to quickly answer questions.
+But about visitors who are on your site right now?
+To convert them into buyers, you need to be able to quickly answer questions while they browse.
 Simply being available can make the difference between getting a sale and losing a potential customer.

 In fact, live chat has become so popular, 63 percent of customers say they are more likely to come back to a website that has it.

 Top Features to Look for in Your Live Chat Software

 Of course, the most important feature in live chat software is that it offers real-time communication with your website visitors.
 This means it needs to appear as an invitation whenever someone navigates to your page.

 It should be easy to minimize for the many customers who want to look without interacting, but it also needs to be warm and welcoming.
 The window must act as a sales clerk would in a retail store, greeting the customer and offering assistance.

 The software also needs to be easy to use on the employee end of things.
 This includes prompting your team members when a customer wants to chat.
 It can also help for agents to be able to reach out contextually.